Taxes

 What is Depreciation?

 Depreciation is an accounting method that spreads the cost of an asset over its expected useful life.
-And assets lose value over time.
+Tangible property/ assets like cars, machinery, and real property lose value over time, unlike a fixed asset.
+Some tangible personal property also depreciates.

 Depreciation is essentially the recognition that physical things deteriorate and become less valuable over time.
 The most obvious example is a car.
 Every mile you put on a car makes it less valuable.
 Anything you use that takes wear and tear over time diminishes in value.
-The IRS allows you to reduce your tax bill by accounting for this diminishing value in the form of depreciation.
+The IRS allows you to reduce your taxable income (and thus, your tax bill) by accounting for this diminishing value in the form of depreciation deductions.
+There are various methods for calculating depreciation, include straight line method and the accelerated cost recovery system.
+The type of depreciation deduction you can take often depends on the IRS rules for that specific asset type.

 Uniquely, real estate is one of the few assets that typically appreciates in market value rather than depreciate, but we won’t tell the IRS if you don’t!